bentoml/BentoML/docs/source/integrations/triton.rst

 Why do you want this?
 ~~~~~~~~~~~~~~~~~~~~~

-* For existing Triton users who are searching for a simple way to add pre/post-processing logics, comprehensive supports of multi-model inference graph
+* For Triton users, the integration provides a simple way to add pre/post-processing logics in Python, distributed deployment of multi-model inference graph
-  and a standardisation for your model packaging format, which can then be easily reused and collaborated with other teams members.
+  and a standardisation for your model packaging format, which is versioned and can be shared with collaborators.

 * For existing Triton users who are looking to unify model management with other machine learning frameworks/workflow.

-* For existing BentoML users, Triton reduces the performance gap between model server written in C++ and Python.
-While BentoML
-  is constantly improving, Triton provides better performance under given certain conditions.
+* For BentoML users, the integration improves the runner efficiency and throughput under high load thanks to Triton's C++ runtime implementation.

 Get started with Triton Inference Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~